Course Outline

 • Physical aspects of security in multi-layered defenses for government facilities.

-• Environmental risks to government information systems.
+• Environmental risks affecting public sector information security.

 8. Disaster Recovery and Business Continuity Management